ooker777/docs-1/docs/Github Publisher/Settings/Github.md

 - You can run a GitHub Actions workflow that have a `workflow_dispatche`.

 [^1]: A GitHub account and connection is required to create a token.

+## Configure more than one repository

+You can now manage multiple repository in the settings.
+It will allow you to use **all** commands on each configured repository.
+Note that it will use the same conversion settings for all repositories.
+Also, token are shared between all repositories.

+Each repository can be configured with the settings above (except the token), plus:
+- `smartKey` : Aka the `name` of the repository.
+It will be used to identify the repository in the [[Per files settings]], and in the commands palettes.
+- `shareKey` : Allow you to separate the files shared for each repository.
+Note that if a secondary key is present with the main key, the main repository will be used.
+- `shortcuts` : Allow you to create a shortcut for each repository.
+The commands will be directly available in the commands palettes.
+Otherwise, you need to use the `Run command for a repository` command, and choose the repository you want to use.